UGentBiomath/COVID19-Model/README.md

+*demo available (src/SEIRSAgeModel_demo.ipynb)*

 # Biomath COVID19-Model

 *Original code by Ryan S. McGee.
 Modified by T.W.
 Alleman in consultation with the BIOMATH research unit headed by prof. Ingmar Nopens.*

 Copyright (c) 2020 by T.W.
 Alleman, BIOMATH, Ghent University.
 All Rights Reserved.

 Our code implements a SEIRS infectious disease dynamics models with extensions to model the effect quarantining detected cases.
-Using the concept of 'classes' in Python 3, the code was integrated with our previous work and allows to quickly perform Monte Carlo simulations, calibrate model parameters and calculate an *optimal* government policies using a model predictive controller (MPC).
+UOur code allows to quickly perform Monte Carlo simulations, calibrate model parameters and calculate an *optimal* government policies using a model predictive controller (MPC).
 A white paper and souce code of our previous work can be found on the Biomath website.

 https://biomath.ugent.be/covid-19-outbreak-modelling-and-control